Alltagsküche

 ❓ F.A.Q.

-What is the best way to shred cabbage for Bavarian cabbage salad?
+What vinegar is best for Bavarian cabbage salad?

 Can I make Bavarian cabbage salad vegetarian or vegan?

-How should I store leftover Bavarian cabbage salad and soft pretzels?
+What can I serve with Bavarian cabbage salad besides soft pretzels?

 🏛️ History and Tradition